 Let’s face it: medical billing has problems- serious problems.
 Decision makers and billing managers are facing old challenges, like manual processes, along with new pressure to reduce costs.
 But there’s good news!
 Some of the biggest issues are the easiest to address.
-In this article, we will cover the current realities of the medical revenue cycle management (RCM) process, some key issues affecting medical billing workflows today, and steps you can take to improve your company’s IT systems and financial performance.
+In this article, we will cover the current realities of the medical revenue cycle management (RCM) process from beginning to end, some key issues affecting medical billing workflows today, and steps you can take to improve your company’s IT systems and financial performance.

 Current Revenue Cycle Management Workflow

-Currently the RCM workflow consists of 8 medical billing cycle steps:
+Currently the RCM workflow from beginning to end consists of 8 medical billing cycle steps:

 - Step 1: Eligibility Check and Demographic Verification - ensuring patients have valid insurance coverage prior to scheduling an appointment.

 - Step 2: Collection of Co-pay/Balance - collecting a fixed amount from a patient at time of service, as well as the amount owed from a prior visit that wasn’t covered by a patient’s insurance.

 - Step 3: Claim Creation, Validation and Submission - creating claims either manually or electronically, and submitting them to either the insurance provider, a clearinghouse or other claims vendor.

 - Step 4: Correcting Errors/Denials - determining if a claim simply needs to be corrected and resubmitted or if additional documentation is required.
 Some insurance providers also have a specific appeal process, deadlines or timely filing limit you must meet to be successfully reconsidered.

 - Step 5: Claim Follow-up - reaching back out to the payer via phone, email, letter or online.
 When done correctly, following up can substantially reduce days in A/R and ease unnecessary financial burden on patients.

 - Step 6: Statement to Patient - sending the final costs to a patient as a printed or electronic bill including demographic details, the amount owed, date of the procedure, and transaction descriptions.